TasumLuke/Research-Analytics-Platform/README.md

 ---

-## 8 — Docker (optional)
+## 8 — Docker
-A simple Dockerfile is useful for reproducible deployments:
+We have provided a simple Dockerfile :

 ```bash
 # build